-• Add/Drop Period: The deadlines for the add/drop period are located on the academic calendar.
+- Add/Drop Period: The deadlines for the add/drop period are located on the academic calendar.
 Request to add/drop must be received by 5 PM on the date listed.
 Saturday courses must be dropped prior to the second class meeting, however the course cannot be added after the completion of the first class.
-Students wishing to drop a course may do so by dropping via Self-Service or by completing the proper paperwork.

-• Withdrawal without an "F": After the add/drop period has ended, a student may withdrawal from their course.
+Students without holds on their accounts wishing to drop a course may do so by dropping via Self-Service or by completing the proper paperwork.
+Students with holds on their accounts must contact Student Financial Services and work in conjunction with them to complete this process. - Withdrawal without an "F": After the add/drop period has ended, a student may withdrawal from their course.
 Withdrawal dates may be located on the academic calendar.
 Withdrawal from Saturday classes must be done prior to the third class meeting.
 Students wishing to withdrawal may do so by completing proper paperwork in the School of Graduate & Adult Education office.
 Please Note: Students withdrawing from a course will still be held financially responsible for all costs and fees.